 - If you’re a beginner, have you played other sports in the past?

-- What are your fitness level, mobility, and physical strength?
+- What are your fitness level, mobility, hand-eye coordination, and physical strength?

-An older person who isn’t as strong or mobile as they used to be might consider one of the best tennis racquets for power with a larger frame.
-Someone who is in their 30’s and plays lots of sports can use a more control-oriented racquet, even if they both have the same skill level.
+Someone who is in their 30’s and plays lots of sports can use a more control-oriented racquet with a smaller head size, even if they both have the same skill level.

 What is your budget?